user-none/chipped8/README.md

 ## Rewind

-Basic rewind is supported for a two minutes.
+Basic rewind is supported for 30 seconds.

 ## Install and Run